 - Current Federal and State Incentives and Loan Programs: The U.S Department of Energy’s Alternative Fuels Data Center updates this information regularly.
 Because it is regularly updated, it provides information that might be missing from PDF resources.
 The Alternative Fuels Data Center also provides a map of NJ charging infrastructure.

-- Frequently Asked Questions: This document contains answers to questions asked by TMA representatives, and will be updated over time as additional questions are submitted.
+- Frequently Asked Questions: These FAQs will further support Transportation Management Associations in their work with local governments and employers.
+This document contains answers to questions asked by TMA representatives, and will be updated over time as additional questions are submitted.

-- How many electric vehicles, and of which kinds, are suitable for your fleet;
+- How many electric vehicles, and of which kinds, are suitable for the fleet;

-- How and where you will charge them;
+- How and where the vehicles will be charged;

 - What infrastructure investment this will require;